AdobeDocs/experience-manager-cloud-service.zh-Hans/help/assets/dynamic-media/video.md

 T**o add a custom video thumbnail**,

 1. Navigate to an uploaded video asset that you want to add a custom video thumbnail.
-1. In asset selection mode either from the List View or the Card View, tap the video asset.
+1. In asset selection mode either from the List View or the Card View, select the video asset.
-1. On the toolbar, tap the **[!UICONTROL View Properties]** icon (a circle with an "i" in it).
+1. On the toolbar, select the **[!UICONTROL View Properties]** icon (a circle with an "i" in it).
-1. On the video's Properties page, tap **[!UICONTROL Change Thumbnail]**.
+1. On the video's Properties page, select **[!UICONTROL Change Thumbnail]**.
-1. On the Change Thumbnail page, on the toolbar, tap **[!UICONTROL Upload New Thumbnail]**.
+1. On the Change Thumbnail page, on the toolbar, select **[!UICONTROL Upload New Thumbnail]**.
-1. Navigate to a thumbnail image you want to use, select it, then tap **[!UICONTROL Open]** to begin uploading the image into Experience Manager.
+1. Navigate to a thumbnail image you want to use, select it, then select **[!UICONTROL Open]** to begin uploading the image into Experience Manager.
 Following the upload, be sure you publish the image.
-1. After you have successfully uploaded and published the image, in the Change Thumbnail page, tap **[!UICONTROL Save Changes]**.
+1. After you have successfully uploaded and published the image, in the Change Thumbnail page, select **[!UICONTROL Save Changes]**.

    The custom thumbnail is added to your video.